CBSE Class 10 Social Science Syllabus 2024-25

 • Research based strategy to propose solutions to identified problems in different sectors based on their understanding.

-• Read Newspaper articles and group discuss to Summarize how the organised and unorganised sectors are providing employment and the challenges faced by them
+• Read Newspaper articles and group discuss to Summarize how the organised and unorganised sectors are providing employment and the challenges faced by them.

-• Analyse the different sources of credit
+• Analyse and infer various sources of Credit.

-• Group discussion to Enumerate how money plays as a medium exchange in all transactions of goods and services since ancient times to the present times
+• Group discussion to Enumerate how money plays as a medium exchange in all transactions of goods and services since ancient times to the present times.

-• Case based study to Analyse and infer various sources of Credit
+• Case based study to Analyse and infer various sources of Credit.

-Globalization and the Indian Economy
+4 Globalization and the Indian Economy

 What is Globalization?

-Factors that have enabled Globalisation
+Factors that have enabled Globalisation.

-Inter disciplinary Project with chapter 3 of History: “The making of a Global World” and chapter 7 of Geography: “Lifelines of National Economy”
+Inter disciplinary Project with chapter 3 of History: “The making of a Global World”.and chapter 7 of Geography: “Lifelines of National Economy”

 Refer Annexure IV